kung8kungkung/authjs-template/README.md

 bun install
 ```

-2. Prepare environment variables
+2. Set Up Environment Variables

 ```bash
 cp .env.local.example .env.local
 ```

+- `BASE_URL` (**optional**) - Used for sign-in success redirection.
+Adjust this based on your domain setup.
+It is not mandatory for integrating auth.js.

-- `AUTH_SECRET` (**required**) - `openssl rand -base64 33` or any other secured way
+- `AUTH_SECRET` (**required**) - Generate a secure key using openssl rand -base64 33 or any other secure method.

-- `AUTH_GOOGLE_*` (**optional**) - go to [Google OAuth 2.0 official document](https://developers.google.com/identity/protocols/oauth2) and learn how to apply a credentials to leverage google oauth 2.0.
+- `AUTH_GOOGLE_*` (**optional**) - Refer to the [Google OAuth 2.0](https://developers.google.com/identity/protocols/oauth2) documentation to obtain credentials for Google OAuth 2.0.
-  - For more details, please check out the Auth.js [guide](https://authjs.dev/guides/configuring-github)
+  For detailed instructions, check the Auth.js [guide](https://authjs.dev/getting-started/providers/google).

-3. Start dev server
+3. Start the Development Server

 ```bash
 bun dev
 ```

-4. Open [the local server](http://localhost:3000) and click Signin.
-After signin with google, you will be redirected to /dashboard and see your email
+4. Open [the local server](http://localhost:3000) and click Sign In.
+After signing in with Google, you will be redirected to /dashboard and see your email.

-## 📝 License
+## License

 MIT